fungenomics/G34-gliomas/README.md

 ## Directory organization

 * `reference_datasets`: data, code, and processed outputs for scRNAseq normal brain reference datasets, with one sub-directory per publication.
-The process of obtaining or deriving cluster markers used in later analysis is recorded here.
+For external publications, the process of obtaining or deriving cluster markers used in later analysis is recorded here.
 * `bulk_transcriptome_epigenome`: data, code, figures and output for bulk RNA-seq and ChIP-seq analysis of patient tumors and tumor-derived cell lines.
-* `singlecell_normal`: data, code, figures and output for
+* `singlecell_normal`: data, code, figures and output for analysis of the scRNAseq normal brain data
 * `renv`: directory maintained by the R package `renv`, containing the isolated project specific library
 * `include`: shared templates, Rmd/HTML headers/footers, and R functions used